Step 1: Getting Started

 Add A Button

 Once you add the important details to your page, click the blue “+Add a Button” in the upper right-hand corner of your page.
 Adding a button will allow your Facebook business page viewers to directly engage in a specific action straight from your page.
-Such actions may include: Book Services, Get in Touch, Learn More, Make a Donation, etc.
+Such actions may include: Shop Now, Contact Us, Learn More, Make a Donation, etc.

 Step 6: Consistently Create Engaging Content